Sina-Vali/B.Sc.-Python-Projects/Flappy Bird Playing Agent/README.md

 # Problem Statement
-Program the game Flappy Bird and make an AI agent that plays it.
+Program the game Flappy Bird and an AI agent that plays it.